prithugoswami/notes/compilers-aho/03-lexical-analysis.md

   attribute values are used.
 - The token name influences how the parsing is done, while the attribute value influences the translation of the tokens after the parse.
+- The attribute value of ta token may consist a great deal of information about that token.
+An attribute value can be a structure of information about that token.
+For example for an **id** token, there can be information about it's type, it's lexeme, or it's location in the source code.
+All this information is kept in the symbol table.
+Hence the attribute value is a pointer to an entry in the symbol table.
+- **Example**: Token names and associated attribute values:

+                                            E = M * C ** 2

+  $\langle\textbf{id}, \text{pointer to symbol-table entry for \texttt{E}}\rangle$\
+$\langle\textbf{assign\_op}\rangle$\
+$\langle\textbf{id}, \text{pointer to symbol-table entry for \texttt{M}}\rangle$\
+$\langle\textbf{mult\_op}\rangle$\
+$\langle\textbf{id}, \text{pointer to symbol-table entry for \texttt{C}}\rangle$\
+$\langle\textbf{exp\_op}\rangle$\
+$\langle\textbf{number}, \text{integer value 2}\rangle$\

+  For the last the token (**number**) a typical compiler would store a character string in the symbol table representing the number.
+In this case "2" and the pointer to it would be the attribute value of the token.

+## Lexical Errors
+- The lexical analyzer is not always able to identify an error without the help of another component.
+For example `fi ( a == f(x))...`.
+In this case `fi` could be a **id** of a function that is not yet declared or it could be a misspelled form of "if".
+The lexical analyzer pases it as an id and lets the parser decide whether it's valid or not
+- Lexical errors can be corrected/recovered by the lexical analyzer itself.
+If no patterns match the prefix of the remaining input, then the lexical analyzer can delete the successive characters from the input until a token is found.
+- There are a few more such **transformation** that the lexical analyzer can perform to "repair" the input:
+  1. Delete one character from remaining input.
+  2. Insert a missing character from remaining input.
+  3. Replace a character with another character.
+  4. Transpose two adjacent characters.
+- A simple strategy may be to see if the remaining input can be transformed into a valid lexeme with a single transformation.